Journal of Information Architecture

 Maturing a Practice

 This paper aims to discuss the position of the traditional usability model in the context of current technical interaction, and in particular in internet interaction.
 The traditional usability model was developed in the context of software development.
 Yet it is relevant to IA for two reasons: firstly, on the internet information design and retrieval (IR) benefits from its application just as much as software development did, due its vast user base.
 Secondly, large parts of the internet are application or software driven by now.
 At the same time, the interplay of information and applications on the internet has produced new ways of interaction, and new demands towards the quality of interaction.
+Consequently, the traditional usability model needs to be expanded beyond an entirely functional focus, to accommodate the richer notion of the user experience.
+This article then inquires how an expanded understanding of emotions can support such an enriched usability model.

 Issue 1, Vol. 2